Sylvia Marsters

-Sylvia Lolita Cathrine Marsters (née Tyler; born 1962) is a New Zealand artist of Cook Islands descent.
+Sylvia Lolita Catherine Marsters (née Tyler; born 1962) is a New Zealand artist of Cook Islands descent.
 Known for her paintings of flora, fauna, scenery and life in the Cook Islands, particularly hibiscus and gardenia flowers.
 In 2003, she received a residency in the Cook Islands from Creative New Zealand, and she has exhibited in Rarotonga many times since, as well as in New Zealand, Fiji and New York.
 Her exhibitions draw big crowds in the Cook Islands.

 Early life and family

 Marsters was born in Auckland in 1962.
 Her father, David Tyler, was from Aitutaki, and he moved to New Zealand in 1952.
 She grew up in the Auckland suburb of Ōtara, and was educated at Auckland Seventh-day Adventist High School in Māngere Bridge.
 After leaving school, she worked as a machinist in a clothing factory, and attended evening art classes.
 She married Early Marsters, whose family came from Palmerston Island and Mangaia, and the couple established a sewing business based in their home, making casual and children's clothing incorporating Māori and Pasifika designs.
+It was reported by New Zealand Herald that Dame Kiri Te Kanawa owns one of Marsters' original paintings.